frankdilo/FDStatusBarNotifierView/README.md

 	FDStatusBarNotifierView *notifierView = [[FDStatusBarNotifierView alloc] initWithMessage:@"Hello!"];
 	notifierView.timeOnScreen = 3.0; // by default it's 2 seconds
 	[notifierView showInWindow:self.view.window];

+	// or from a view controller with a navigation bar [notifierView showAboveNavigationController:self.navigationController];

 When you call `showInWindow:` the status bar disappear and the notifier view takes its place with a smooth animation.